Drayton Manor Resort: Zoo

 Drayton Manor is also home to a 15 acre zoo.
-It contains over 100 species from all over the world.
+It contains over 100 animals from all over the world.

 Events

-Drayton Manor offer a range of 'family friendly events' throughout the season.
+Drayton Manor offer a range of family-friendly events throughout the season.

 Halloween at Drayton

 Pumpkin Smash Bash

-Open from 10:30am - 5pm daily, this event is tailored towards the park's younger visitors.
+Open 10:30 am – 5 pm daily, this event is tailored towards the park's younger visitors.
 The signature attraction is 'The Castle of Spooks' which offers a 15-minute experience where guests get to meet Halloween characters and take part in spooky activities including scary stories, interactive games, and trick or treating.
 The park's signature area Thomas Land is dressed with creepy decorations, pumpkins and spooky entertainment.

-Night at the Manor
+The Haunted Manor

-Advertised as the 'Ultimate Scare Experience', this event runs on selected dates throughout October, from 5pm-9pm.
-Aimed at the park's older visitors, on top of the scare attractions, guests get to experience night rides on the Haunting and rides in the new Vikings themed area - which also features the park's resident DJ.
+Advertised as the 'Ultimate Halloween Event', this event runs on selected dates throughout October, from 5–9:00 pm.
+Aimed at the park's older visitors, on top of the scare attractions, guests get to experience night rides, live DJ, characters and fireworks.
+The event was named 'Night at the Manor' in its first year.